e-c-k-e-r/vall-e/docs/emb.md

 However, due to the nature of the codec, simply throwing it at an attention-based transformer proves to be painful, as a unified AR+NAR model *heavily* suffers from noisy output in the NAR.

-Ironically, testing through mal-encoded audio (feeding 24KHz audio without upsampling to 44.1KHz) proved to have "cleaner" but bad utterances.
+Ironically, testing through erroneously encoded audio (feeding 24KHz audio without upsampling to 44.1KHz) proved to have "cleaner" but bad utterances.

 I'm uncertain on how to remedy this, as my options are:
 * train under a RetNet, if an attention-based transformer is simply the problem